 3. Registrar may refer matters to a higher judicial officer

-(1) A Case Management Registrar may refer a matter arising in a hearing under Order 29 Rule 4 to a Master who may either dispose of the application or matter or refer it back to the Registrar with such directions as the Master thinks fit.
+(1) A Case Management Registrar may refer a matter arising in a hearing under Order 29 to a Master who may either dispose of the application or matter or refer it back to the Registrar with such directions as the Master thinks fit.

 (2) A Case Management Registrar may —